 My grandma was the queen of sponge cakes.
-Fluffy melt in your mouth sponge coupled with vanilla cream and strawberry jam… I’m drooling just thinking of it.
-Well, I’ve finally attempted a low FODMAP sponge cake (it’s gluten-free too) and I’m pretty darn happy with the results!
+Fluffy melt in your mouth low FODMAP sponge coupled with vanilla cream and strawberry jam… I’m drooling just thinking of it.
+Well, I’ve finally attempted a low FODMAP recipe for sponge cake (it’s gluten-free too) and I’m pretty darn happy with the results!

 Make sure your baking powder hasn’t expired.